Lepidopteran/rife-ncnn-vulkan-minimal/README.md

 This is a fork of the original [rife-ncnn-vulkan](https://github.com/nihui/rife-ncnn-vulkan) that removes the included models to reduce space.

+This repo is used to build rife-ncnn-vulkan for my tauri application.

 ## Build from Source

 1. Download and setup the Vulkan SDK from https://vulkan.lunarg.com/